tbutz12/DockerMicroServiceGUI/README.md

 ## IBM SAS

 ```
   There is a pre-configured file that is ran when starting IBM SAS.
-This is to show an example.
-You can however run your own example, by going into a python terminal by:
+  However run your own example, by going into a python terminal by:
   python3
   [SAS CODE]
 ```